glifio/cid-checker/README.md

+[ARCHIVED]
+The latest supported version is on https://github.com/protofire/filecoin-CID-checker

 # CID-CHECKER Docker image

 The image uses as part of the solution for the cid-checker collects data from the endpoint and provides it to the external DB.